 As such, it has entered the music streamer market with an impressively talented performer.
 The ST60 is self-assured in its delivery – big, full, solid and expressive.
 Perfume Genius’s Jason comes through our speakers with stark clarity in a soundstage that’s pleasingly open and broad.
 His falsetto vocal is lush and romantic, bookended in the frequency range by a solid, substantial bassline and an equally present and nicely textured harpsichord up top.
 It’s a captivating rendition that’s easy to sink right into, thanks to the ST60’s tonality, muscularity and clarity – sonic characteristics we’ve come to expect from Arcam products over the years.

-The benchmark at this price point is currently held by the What Hi-Fi?
+The benchmark at this price point was once held by the What Hi-Fi?
 Award-winning NAD C 658, which is our first port of call after we unbox, power up and initially acquaint ourselves with the Arcam.
 The NAD’s precise, coherent presentation comes to the fore as we play Oneohtrix Point Never’s We’ll Take It, and yet one play of the piece through the Arcam is enough to tell us much more about it.

 The ST60’s fuller, clearer delivery is better able to capture the atmospheric echo around the percussion.
 The percussive strikes and thorny synths take on extra dimension through the Arcam, too – and not just in terms of shape and texture but also how they all work together as a musical pattern.
 Experimental instrumentation like this depends on its ability to pique your interest and keep your attention, and the Arcam’s greater detail, dynamic insight and tighter timing does this better.